mentorfloat/jekyll-serif-theme/index.md

 # TakeSub - Weekly Meals From Local Restaurants.

-Subscribe to local restaurants in Melbourne and receive signature meals, cooked by real chefs, straight to your doorsteps every day.
+Subscribe to local restaurants in Melbourne and receive signature meals, cooked by real chefs, straight to your doorsteps every week.